[This article was first published on 17th March 2020, but is being updated regularly. Last update: 5th January 2021]

 USA: The College Board has cancelled the SAT and SAT subject tests scheduled for 2nd May and 6th June.
 The ACT due to take place on April 4th was rearranged for 13th June and went ahead, but some test centres were closed.
 AP exams were taken online between 11th and 22nd May and June 1st and June 5th; results were released 15th to 17th July.
 Most schools are teaching remotely.
 Some universities and colleges have reopened; a number have closed again following outbreaks on campus.

-Australia: Exams for the Higher School Certificate in New South Wales will take place in October, five days later than originally planned.
-Exams for the VCE in Victoria will take place in early November.
-Exams in other states are currently due to go ahead as originally scheduled.
+Australia: Exams for the Higher School Certificate in New South Wales took place in October, five days later than originally planned.
+Exams for the VCE in Victoria took place in early November.
+Exams in other states also went ahead.

-New Zealand: NCEA exams will start on 16th November, instead of 6th November.
+New Zealand: NCEA exams were held from 16th November.
 Schools fully reopened in May.

 Cambridge International: all Cambridge IGCSE, International AS and A level and Pre-U exams worldwide in May and June have been cancelled.